deislabs/containerd-wasm-shims/README.md

 ### Cleaning up
 To clean up, run `make clean`.

+## Example Kubernetes Cluster Deployments
+In [the deployments directory](deployments) you will find examples of deploying the shims to Kubernetes clusters and using them in example Kubernetes workloads.

 ## Using a shim in Kubernetes
 To use one of these containerd shims in Kubernetes, you must do the following:
 1. Install the shim binary somewhere on the path of your Kubernetes worker nodes.
 For example, copy `containerd-shim-spin-v1` to  `/bin`.